frabr/ffp3/src/posts/ffp3_0_hong_kong.md

 ---
 date: "2019-10-24"
 avec: "Camille"
-subject: "Hong Kong"
+event: "Hong Kong"
+subject: "No leader, be water"
-title: "Be water"
+title: "No leader, be water"
 show: "FFP3"
 episode: 0
 categories :